The FEED1 trial

 We are trying to find out the best way to feed babies born between 30 and 33 weeks to keep them healthy in the long term.
 We want to know whether starting babies on full milk feeds rather than gradually increasing their milk feeds will:

-• Reduce the number of days they need to stay in hospital Reduce the risk of infection
+• Reduce the number of days they need to stay in hospital

 • Allow the mother to be more involved in caring for the baby